 Stonehenge is one of the popular destinations in UK for tourists with almost 1.5 million visitors a year.
 It is also a popular destination for the thousands who are drawn here during the summer and winter solstices, for whom it symbolises a sacred place.
 It invokes a great sense of awe and humility.
 Stonehenge is especially significant for members of the Druid and Pagan community, who perform rituals and celebrations at the summer and winter solstices.

 Solstices have been celebrated here for centuries.
 People gather here to welcome the sunrise on the longest day of the year with cheering and revelling.
 On the summer solstice, the sun rises behind the Heel Stone, the ancient entrance to the stone circle, and sunlight is channelled into the centre of the monument.
 It is also a day when the English Heritage opens-up the stones to the public.

 Mystical, magical – You decide!

-When I visited Stonehenge in late summer, it was after a rain and before a storm and I witnessed these mystic clouds, which appeared above one of the Stone Circle, wonders of the world, giving it a sense of solitude and magic.
+When I visited Stonehenge in late summer, it was after a rain and before a storm.
+I witnessed these mystic clouds, which appeared above one of the Stone Circle, giving it a sense of solitude and magic.
 I thought the clouds were rather unusual.